 Students requesting academic accommodations in the classroom must present a letter prepared by SSD verifying the need for accommodations to each of their instructors (In the School of Law, students should request letters to the Assistant Dean for Student Services, who will make the accommodation arrangements).
 The student’s file at SSD must be in Active status prior to the preparation of these letters.

 Deaf/HH students: This is NOT a submission of requests for interpreting or captioning services for your classes.
 You must submit an email directly to the Associate Director, Deaf & HH Services Program at: LKinast@austin.utexas.edu with your request for services for your class(es).

 - The student must complete an Accommodation Letter Request Form and turn it into SSD.
 Forms are available in the SSD office, or you can submit your request online.
 Information needed to complete the form includes:

 - Course name and number (GOV302L)

 - Instructor’s full (first and last) name

 - It is the student’s responsibility to pick up the letters at SSD.
-When turning in the letter request form, the student will be told when the letters will be ready for the faculty to pick up.
+Students will receive an email to the email address on file with SSD to notify them when their Accommodation Letters are ready to be picked up (typically 3-5 business days after submitting a request).
 SSD does not mail faculty letters.
 It is the student’s responsibility to complete the form every semester that accommodations are requested.